aledha/Notes-2024-2025/MATH222a PDEs/Hamilton-Jacobi equation.md

 **How the HJE comes from classical mechanics**
-1. We can represent classical mechanics as an optimization problem (calculus of variations)
+1. We can represent classical mechanics as an optimization problem (Lagrangian formulation $\to$ calculus of variations)
 2. We can transfer the optimization problem to the Hamilton-Jacobi equation
 3. HJE gives rise to Hamilton's mechanics